 KS1 Science (Y1 Plants) Identify and name a variety of common, wild and green plants, including deciduous and evergreen trees; Identify and describe the basic structure of a variety of common flowering plants, including trees. • Keep an observation log to explain how a plant grows.
-WOW: Read: Children visit the nature reserve LC1 Can you plant some plants and keep an observation log of its growth?
+WOW suggestion: Children visit the nature reserve or a garden centre.
+LC1 Can you plant some plants and keep an observation log of its growth?
 (Encourage use of vocabulary for parts of plants in logs look at vegetables, plants, flowering plants) LC2 What different plants and trees grow in our nature reserve?
 How could we group them? (children decide different ways to group them from pictures including deciduous and evergreen, trees, plants, flowering plants etc) LC3 Can you identify and keep a tally of the different plants and trees we see during our nature walk?
-LC4 Can you describe and compare common plants or parts of plants from our nature walk using magnifying glasses to help you? (i.e leaves, flowers, roots, whole plants) IC5Can you label the parts of plants and trees? (leaves, flowers/blossom, petals, fruit, roots, bulb, seed, trunk, branches, stem).
-LC7 Reflection: Can you make a labelled picture to show the different plants and trees in the nature reserve?
+IC4Can you describe and compare common plants or parts of plants from our nature walk using magnifying glasses to help you? (i.e leaves, flowers, roots, whole plants) LC5 Can you label the parts of plants and trees? (leaves, flowers/blossom, petals, fruit, roots, bulb, seed, trunk, branches, stem).
+IC7 Reflection: Can you make a labelled picture to show the different plants and trees in the nature reserve?
 OR video themselves in the nature reserve performing a documentary about the plants.

-NC Plants • Identify and name a variety of common wild and garden plants including deciduous and evergreen trees. • Identify and describe the basic structure of flowering plants, including trees. • Identify and name a variety of plants in their habitats.
-Keen en eksemuetien lee te eurolein heur e nleut everue
+NC Plants Identify and name a variety of common wild and garden plants including deciduous and evergreen trees.
+Identify and describe the basic structure of flowering plants, including trees.
+Identify and name a variaty of plants in their hebitate

-Keep an observation log to explain how a plant grows.
+- Identify and name a variety of plants in their habitats. - Keep an observation log to explain how a plant grows.